 - St. Patrick’s Day – From the Thursday preceding St. Patrick’s Day until March 18th

 Uninvited/unexpected guests: In the event that an uninvited/unexpected guest(s) show up to visit you, you are still required to sign them in as outlined above.
-If you are not comfortable hosting a particular uninvited/unexpected guest(s), you should not permit them to enter residence, and you must advise a residence staff member or Campus Security immediately of the persons presence.
+If you are not comfortable hosting a particular uninvited/unexpected guest(s), you should not permit them to enter residence, and you must advise a residence staff member or Campus Safety Services immediately of the persons presence.
 If you permit uninvited/unexpected guest(s) to enter residence, you are responsible for their behaviour whether or not you sign them in as a guest.

-Exam Periods: During the December and April exam periods, only Brock students are permitted as guests and only for the purposes of studying up until 11pm: after 11pm only Brock RESIDENCE students will be permitted as guests.
+Exam Periods: During the December and April exam periods, only Brock students are permitted as guests and only for the purposes of studying up until 11pm: after 11pm only Brock RESIDENCE students will be permitted as visitors.
 During exams, non-Brock guests are prohibited to ensure that we are providing a quiet environment conducive to study, while still permitting residence students to study in residence with one or two off-campus classmates up to 11:00pm.

 Residents: Residents are held accountable for their behaviour regardless of their location in residence and are not required to sign into other residence buildings.
 Should there be evidence of unacceptable behaviour on the part of a resident, a restriction from a building or area of residence/campus may be put in place.
 Residents may be asked to leave a building or area of residence at the discretion of the staff member involved.